What is the Eucharistic Crusade?

 4. When and where do members have to send their completed monthly treasure sheets?

-Please send by post before the 10th day of each month to:
+Please send by post early each month after a treasure sheet is completed to:

 5. What to do with late treasure sheets?